thecodingmachine/splash-router/README.md

 Splash is a PHP router.
 It takes an HTTP request and dispatches it to the appropriate controller.

 - Splash is [PSR-7 compatible](http://www.php-fig.org/psr/psr-7/)
-- It uses PSR-7 middlewares
+- It acts as a [PSR-7 middleware](https://akrabat.com/writing-psr-7-middleware/)
 - It is based on **controllers** and **annotations** (routes are declared as annotations in the controllers)
 - It is heavily optimized, relying on an underlying [PSR-6 cache](http://www.php-fig.org/psr/psr-6/)
 - It is a **pure** router.
 It is not a full-featured MVC framework.
 No views management, no model, only routing!